kaltura/playkit-js-ui-managers/README.md

 ## services

 - ### Side Panels
-  manages and controls the side panel items, including: \
+  Manages and controls the side panel, including:
-  \

   - When an item is activated in a panel, the other items in that panel are automatically deactivated.
   - Automatically deactivates a panel when its counter panel is activated\
-  \

     Full API documentation can be found [here](https://kaltura.github.io/playkit-js-ui-managers/docs/api/classes/side_panels_manager.SidePanelsManager.html)

 - ### Upper bar manager
-  manages and controls the upper bar menu, including: \
+  Mnages and controls the upper bar menu, including:
-  \

   - Setting the order in which icons are shown.
   - Increasing and decreasing the number of icons that appear depending on the size of the player\
-  \

     Full API documentation can be found [here](https://kaltura.github.io/playkit-js-ui-managers/docs/api/classes/upper_bar_manager.UpperBarManager.html)

 ## Getting started with development